Skip to content

 Systems like the WAVE GUARDian Hub are designed for these complex environments.
 By analyzing data from each swimmer, the technology can detect drowning behavior that might otherwise be missed in a chaotic setting.
 When a swimmer is in trouble, the system instantly alerts lifeguards with precise location information, helping them cut through the noise and respond with speed and accuracy.

-For Open and Dark Water Conditions
+What About Open and Dark Water Conditions?

 Monitoring swimmers in open water like lakes or bays, or even in dark-bottom pools, comes with its own set of difficulties.
 Glare, splashes, and murky water can severely limit a lifeguard's visibility, making it tough to spot a swimmer in distress.
 In these conditions, you need technology that can see what the human eye can't.